raywang202/raywang202.github.io/README.md

 ### DC Energy | Vienna, VA
 **_Analyst_ | Sep 2012 - Oct 2013**
-- Analyzed electricity and steel/iron ore markets using R, leading to profitable trades with ~20% return on capital over 6 months
+- Analyzed electricity and steel/iron ore markets using R and SQL, proposed trades with 20% returns over 6 mos.
 - Developed dashboards with PHP and R Shiny to visualize prices in support of daily trading

 ## Education